[Kubernetes] How to create a user for connecting to a cluster

 - name: example-test user: client-certificate-data: xxxxxxxxxxxxxxxxxxxxx client-key-data: xxxxxxxxxxxxxxxxxxxxxx

 3-2.
-Remember the cluster name
+Note down the cluster name

 cat ~/.kube/config